atmulyana/react-native-form-input-validator/README.md

         <NameTextInput ref={nameInput} onBlur={() => nameInput.current?.validate()} onChangeText={setName} value={name} />

 If the original input has the same methods and property as listed above, they will be overriden.
-If you want to invoke the overridden method/property of original input, follow the example below:
+If you want to access the overridden method/property of original input, follow the example below:

     const inputRef = React.useRef();